 Apart from the considerable cost involved, the tax appeals process is especially stressful for foreigners, as they feel vulnerable being exposed to a judicial system that they do not understand and trust.
 Experience has taught lawyers handling such appeals never to say that winning a case is certain, which adds to the stress.
 Tax inspectors offer deals with lenient interpretations and minimum fines and many individuals accept, unsurprisingly, giving up their rights of appeal.
 The system is designed precisely to achieve this.

 Our advice is, if at all possible, try to find a way to exit Spain.
 We are aware, for example (as of today 26 May 2020) that there are four British Airways flights each week between Gibraltar and Heathrow.
 A few flights out of Spain are now available out of Málaga, Mallorca and Madrid and fast trains to France have been available throughout.
-Driving can also be an option.
+Driving can also be an option but see this warning about driving back to the UK with a Spanish registered car.

 It is permitted to travel from Spain to Gibraltar Airport, as long as the person has a printed boarding pass and all other necessary documents.
 A taxi to the border is also recommended as taxis seem to be allowed to pass unhindered by the police.